-competitiveness of overall price;
+- competitiveness of overall price; - availability of committed financing; - containership leasing experience and quality of ship operations (including cost effectiveness); - shipping industry relationships and reputation for reliability, customer service and safety; - quality and experience of seafaring crew; - ability to finance containerships at competitive rates and financial stability generally;

-- availability of committed financing; - containership leasing experience and quality of ship operations (including cost effectiveness); - shipping industry relationships and reputation for reliability, customer service and safety; - quality and experience of seafaring crew; - ability to finance containerships at competitive rates and financial stability generally; - · relationships with shipyards and the ability to get suitable berths for newbuildings; and - construction management experience, including the ability to obtain on-time delivery of new vessels according to customer specifications.
+- relationships with shipyards and the ability to get suitable berths for newbuildings; and - construction management experience, including the ability to obtain on-time delivery of new vessels according to customer specifications.

 We will face substantial competition in expanding our business from a number of experienced companies.
-Many of these competitors may have greater financial resources than us, may also operate larger fleets, may have been established for longer and may be able to offer better charter rates.
-During any industry downturn there are an increased number of vessels available for charter, including many from owners with strong reputations and experience.
-Excess supply of vessels results in greater price competition for charters.
-As a result of these factors, we may be unable to purchase additional containerships, expand our relationships with CMA CGM or to obtain new charters on a profitable basis, if at all, which would have a material adverse effect on our business, results of operations and financial condition.
+Many of these competitors may have greater financial resources and a lower cost of capital than us, may operate larger fleets, may have been established for longer and may be able to offer better charter rates.
+During any industry downturn there are an increased number of vessels available for charter, including many from owners with strong reputation and experience.
+Excess supply of vessels in the container shipping market results in greater price competition for charters.
+As a result of these factors, we may be unable to purchase additional containerships, expand our relationships with CMA CGM or obtain new charters on a profitable basis, if at all, which would have a material adverse effect on our business, results of operations and financial condition.